 What is the commitment level for parents?

 Hornets Soccer Club is a parent-led volunteer organization.
 A $25 discount will be given to those families that commit to volunteer.
 There are a variety of ways to help – both one-time commitments and ongoing duties.
-You can sign up for a volunteer duty at the parents meeting held during the first night of practice.
+You can sign up for a volunteer duty at the parents’ meeting held during the first night of practice.

 Where can I post or download pictures?